rngtang/Telephone-Assistant/README.md

 This project consists of two main parts:
 1. Azure AI Speech: used for speech-to-text and text-to-speech interaction
-2. OpenAI Assistants: used to generate answers to questions
+2. Question-answering bot: used to generate answers to questions

 To learn more about the creation/use process of these technologies, go down to "Part 1" and "Part 2" respectively (after Getting Started).